grislyeye/three-meet/pages/classes/wise.md

 </header>

-You can create small, temporary, and harmless sensory effects using the elements, such as hand-sized illusions, whispers, marks or symbols, or small appearance changes.
+You can create small, temporary, and harmless sensory effects, such as hand-sized illusions, whispers, marks or symbols, or small appearance changes.

 <header>